JonasKVJ/Perform-File-Operations-Ruby/README.md

 1) (optional, OSX only) Install Homebrew
 2) (optional, OSX only) Install rbenv, Ruby version manager
 3) Install the latest Ruby, ideally with rbenv (not good to use inbuilt version if using OSX)
-4) Open Terminal or the Windows equivalent, type `Ruby fileOperations.rb` and follow the instructions
+4) Open Terminal or the Windows/Linux equivalent, type `Ruby fileOperations.rb` and follow the instructions